miurahr/py7zr/docs/py7zr.rst

 .. class:: ArchiveFile

    Class used to represent information about a member of an archive.
-Instances of this class are returned by iteration of :attribute:`files_list` of :class:`SevenZipFile` objects.
+Instances of this class are returned by iteration of :attr:`files_list` of :class:`SevenZipFile` objects.
    Most users of the :mod:`py7zr` module should not create these, but only use those created by this module.
    :ref:`archivefile-objects`.